-In the event of school closure, work will be posted under student resources.
+In the event of school closure work will be posted in Google Classroom.

 Why choose OCR Computer Science?